-Bomkai silk, a traditional saree from Odhissa, generally looked upon as a prized possession because it’s one of the expensive varieties usually starting from Rs.5000.
+Bomkai silk, a traditional saree from Odissa, generally looked upon as a prized possession because it’s one of the expensive varieties usually starting from Rs.5000.
 The last pieces for the year are put on display for Rs.2650!
 A pompom khadi saree was bought by a number of ladies I know at Rs.
-2900 by the end of 2016, now they’ll go green with envy on seeing the exact same thing on a different and better color palate bought at Rs.
+2900 by the end of 2016.
+Now they’ll go green with envy on seeing the exact same thing on a better color palate bought at Rs.
 1050.
 Lucknow chikan dress materials are available at Rs.
 300, phulkari and kachhi work dress materials are priced at a dirt cheap rate of Rs.
 500-550 for the next ten days.

 All middle-class Indians have a tradition of changing the curtains and bed covers at home for the New Year.
-Leave alone the normal bed covers, the handicraft bed covers that are normally considered gift items since they don’t come at a lesser price than Rs.
-1000 are now available at Rs.
+Leave alone the normal bed covers!
+The handicraft bed covers that are normally considered gift items are now available at Rs.
 450!!!
+They usually don’t come at a lesser price than Rs.
+1000.
 The best part is this it’s not just 30-40 pieces for clearance that there will not be many options.
 For everything, be it dress material or home decor or jewellery, there are umpteen options flooding the shops and the streets.

 Choitro Sale: The Essence